mattcingram/rep1_python_1setdir/README.md

 # rep1_python_1setdir

-This repository contains files with the initial steps for Replication 1 using the Python language.
+This repository contains files with the initial steps of a reproducible workflow for Replication 1 using the Python language.

 The files can be downloaded as one compressed folder using the drop-down menu in the green "Code" button above.